ccd2796/python-blpapi/README.md

 ## BDP
 + Securities and fields must be passed as lists.
 + Overrides (if any) must be passed as dict.
 + Output is a DataFrame.
+Tickers as index, fields as column names.

 ```python